github/docs/content/graphql/guides/using-the-explorer.md

 {% note %}

-**Note:** {{ site.data.variables.product.prodname_dotcom }} recommends checking for errors before using data in a production environment.
+**Note:** {% data variables.product.prodname_dotcom %} recommends checking for errors before using data in a production environment.
 In GraphQL, failure is not total: portions of GraphQL queries may succeed while others fail.

 {% endnote %}